 Storage: New PC games are gigantic, so if you have a large library, you'll ideally want a computer with a lot of space.
 Gaming PCs can be equipped with either a hard drive or an SSD (Solid State Drive), which each come with their own pros and cons.

 Hard drives are very slow, as data is stored on a physical platter that spins around, so your gaming performance will actually be limited by the laws of physics.
-The benefit to this storage medium is that ultra high-capacity hard drives are relatively inexpensive.
+The benefit of this storage medium is that ultra-high-capacity hard drives are relatively inexpensive.

 Ports: A computer's ports determine what accessories can be plugged into them, and how they can output information like graphics and sound.
 Our cheap gaming PC recommendations all have an array of ports, from USB-A and USB-C, which allow you to connect external hard drives, keyboards, and mice, to an HDMI or DisplayPort output, so you can conveniently connect the machine to your TV or monitor.